Last Updated on November 4, 2020

 - additional salt to taste

-- Pour half of the coconut milk into a saute pan or wok, over medium heat.
+- Pour half of the coconut milk into a large pot, saute pan or wok, over medium high heat.

 - Add ginger, garlic and red chili pepper.

-- Stir to prevent the coconut milk from burning at the bottom.
+- Stir to prevent the milk from burning at the bottom.

-- Add red kury squash and stir to coat squash with curry sauce.
+- Add red kuri squash and stir to coat squash with curry sauce.

 - Add the veggie broth and the remaining coconut milk.

-- Simmer for 15 minutes or until the pumpkin is soft.
+- Simmer stirring occasionally for 15 minutes or until the pumpkin is soft.

 - Switch off the heat.